MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/index.md

   * Stored functions: are user-defined functions that are stored and managed database schema entities (such as tables).
 For more information on how to create and manage stored functions, see [Stored functions management overview](../../management/functions.md).

   * Temporary functions: are user-defined functions that are defined and used within the scope of a single query.
-The definition of such functions is done through a [let statement](../letstatement.md).
+The definition of such functions is done through a let statement.
+For more information on how to create temporary functions, see [Create a user defined function](/azure/data-explorer/kusto/query/letstatement?branch=pr-en-us-3680#create-a-user-defined-function-with-scalar-calculation).

     For more information on user-defined functions, see [User-defined functions](./user-defined-functions.md).